 Unclutter is a brilliant utility that acts as a temporary storage for your files, clipboard data, and any random notes you need to remember.
 As you activate Unclutter from your menu bar, it slides down from the top of your desktop and offers you to hide any files you want or jot down a note for later reference.
 It can even sync your files across multiple Macs via Dropbox, including anything you’ve copied to your clipboard!

-Best of all, PliimPRO, CleanShot X, One Switch, Declutter, and Unclutter are all available to you for free during a seven-day trial of Setapp, a platform with more than 200 outstanding Mac apps for every use case you can imagine.
+Best of all, PliimPRO, CleanShot X, One Switch, Spotless, and Unclutter are all available to you for free during a seven-day trial of Setapp, a platform with more than 240 outstanding Mac, iOS, and Web apps for every use case you can imagine.
 Try them all today at no cost and make your Mac routines truly unstoppable.